Chapter 9 Bridges to GIS software

 find_algorithms() searches all QGIS geoalgorithms with the help of regular expressions.

-Here, we assume that the short description of the function contains first the word “point” and secondly somewhere later also the word “poly”.

-If you have no clue at all what to look for you can leave the search_term-argument empty which will return a list of all available QGIS geoalgorithms.
+Assuming that the short description of the function contains the word “union”, we can run: If one has no clue at all what the name of a geoalgorithm might be, one can leave the search_term-argument empty which will return a list of all available QGIS geoalgorithms.